GeorgieLiefman/WhereTo/README.md

 # <center><span style="font-weight: bold; font-size: 18px;"><br>Testing during Development</center></span>
-Unittesting and a manual testing suite were used to test all features of the site during development.A screenshot of the Excel file of a manual test suite used for testing during development is attached below.
+Unittesting and a manual testing suite were used to test all features of the site during development.
+A screenshot of the Excel file of a manual test suite used for testing during development is attached below.

 ### <br><center>**Manual Testing Suite (Development)** ###
 <img src="docs/images/testing/development_testing_1.png">